 Expressions of interest for EU GCCA+ funding must meet certain eligibility criteria, which are taken into account during the EuropeAid screening of proposals submitted by EU Delegations, such as, among others:

 There is also the possibility of supporting a regional approach, when deemed more appropriate than a country approach (e.g. due to the small size of the countries) and if the absorptive capacities of the regional organisations allow it.
 Funding levels are then decided on case by case based on needs, absorptive capacities and availability of resources.

-In addition, training and technical assistance services related to climate change are available for government agencies of ACP countries, through the GCCA’s Intra-ACP Programme.
+In addition, training and technical assistance services related to climate change are available.

 |Decision Making Structure||European Commission – The European Commission’s Directorate-General for International Cooperation and Development (EuropeAid) drives and oversees the overall implementation of the GCCA+ initiative.
 It works closely with the Delegations of the European Union to third countries around the world and the Directorate-General for Climate Action (DG-CLIMA).